teohxuen/website/content/report/final_report.md

 ![Battery Cycle Life](cyclestats.png)
 ##### Figure 14: Information on The Cycle Life of The Current Battery

-As the current battery hull design is expected to remain in use for several more competition cycles, the batteries should be renewed to avoid more degradation.
+As the current battery hull design is expected to remain in use for several more competition cycles, the batteries should be renewed to avoid further degradation.

 Operationally, each AUV requires six batteries, organised into three sets of two: one set in use, one set charging, and one set on standby.
 Therefore, selecting cost-effective batteries can result in significant savings for the team.